Small Leaks Can Sink Big Ships

 Why Is CAFFEINEcontrol Different?

 We kept the sugar to a minimum.
 Yes, we put some sugar in the formula; but only ½ gram per serving.
 Using the teaspoon example again, that’s about ¼ a teaspoon sugar.
-It’s enough to effectively cover the taste of the active ingredients of Vitamin C, Zinc and B Vitamins, but not enough to create a calorie surplus.
+It’s enough to effectively cover the taste of the active ingredients of Vitamin C, Zinc and B Vitamins, which have real benefits but don’t taste that great.
+But we were careful to keep sugar to a bare minimum.
 That means our formula has 3 calories a serving vs 150+ calories for coffee alternatives.

 But we also know all that sugar that most beverages contain is hitting the pleasure centers of the brain and without it, people are not going to feel as good.
 That’s where the L-Theanine comes in.
 Research has proven that when L-Theanine, when combined with caffeine, helps boost mental stimulation and triggers the same “feel good” pleasure centers of the brain that get with caffeine and large amounts of sugar.